-Sugar alcohols can have an osmotic effect on the digestive tract.
+Sugar alcohol can have an osmotic effect on the digestive tract.
 They pull water in.
-Your body can typically handle small amounts of sugar alcohols if you are sedentary.
-A majority of people can chew just a few pieces of gum
+Your body can typically handle small amounts of sugar and alcohol if you are sedentary.
+A majority of people can chew just a few pieces of gum.

 Sugar alcohols can cause cramping or diarrhea when combined with the osmotic effect and jostling during a run.
 You should avoid gum, but you may need to chew gum during a run.

-It is also a good idea to reduce the number of sugar-free foods you consume as part of your daily routine.
-Sugar-free cookies, ice creams, cakes, and ice creams often contain sugar alcohols.
+Reducing the number of sugar-free foods you consume as part of your daily routine is also a good idea.
+Sugar-free cookies, ice creams, cakes, and ice creams often contain sugar alcohol.